etan18/Obsidian-Notes/Humanities & Social Science/sustainable industry.md

 4. Investing in Natural Capital: reinvestments in sustaining, restoring, and expanding stocks of natural capital, so that the biosphere can produce more abundant ecosystem services and natural resources.
 ### life cycle assessment
 Life cycle assessment (LCA) is a standardized framework for evaluating the environmental impacts of a product or service.
-It evaluates a subject across all stages of its life cycle, including
+It evaluates a subject across all stages of its life cycle, including raw material production, manufacturing, distribution, use, and disposal.

-- Raw material production
-- Manufacturing
-- Distribution
-- Use
-- Disposal
-Performing an LCA involves four iterative phases: goal and scope definition, life cycle inventory analysis, life cycle impact assessment, and interpretation.
+Performing an LCA involves four iterative phases:
+1. **Goal and scope definition**: define system boundaries, goals, metrics
+2. **Life cycle inventory analysis**: list out and measure inputs and outputs to the defined system
+3. **Life cycle impact assessment**: consolidate LCIA data into composite numbers (e.g. CO2e)
+4. **Interpretation**; what are the key takeaways, what actions can we take based on findings